Oghenesuvwe-dev/Group-A-Project-Hagital-Consultant/README.md

 - Configure the network settings of the VM to ensure it is accessible from the network.<br>

  <br>
- In the azure portal's search bar<BR>
+ On the azure portal's search bar<BR>

 Search for virtual machines, click on "Virtual machines" under Services<BR>